influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/valueFrom.md

 withJsonPath(jsonPath)
 ```

-JSONPath of a resource to retrieve an output parameter value from in resource templates
+"JSONPath of a resource to retrieve an output parameter value from in resource templates"

 ### fn withParameter